-In past semesters, in order to make the witness preparation and deposition role plays as realistic as possible, I have arranged for undergraduate Legal Studies majors to play the roles of the witnesses.
-I am working hard to do so again this semester.
-If I am unsuccessful, students on each side of the case will rotate in the role of the witness.
+In order to make the witness preparation and deposition role plays as realistic as possible, I am working hard to arrange for undergraduate Legal Studies majors to play the roles of the witnesses.
+(If I am unsuccessful, students on each side of the case will rotate in the role of the witness.)